HL7/fhir-sdoh-clinicalcare/input/pagecontent/enrollment.md

 #### Observation

-The SDOH CC Enrollment Status Observation profile is the primary resource used to convey an individual's enrollment status.
+The [SDOHCC Observation Program Enrollment Status](StructureDefinition-SDOHCC-ObservationProgramEnrollmentStatus.html) profile is the primary resource used to convey an individual's enrollment status.

 - Observation.code: This will point to a CodeableConcept representing the specific program (e.g. SNAP, WIC, etc.).
 - Observation.subject: This will reference the Patient resource for the individual.